 My name is Bill Zoellick.
 I direct education research at the Schoodic Institute at Acadia National Park.
 Working together with colleagues at the RiSE Center at the University of Maine and elsewhere, I am involved in research in how schools and teachers improve.
 Some of my research focuses on teacher leadership and teacher communities.
-Other work focuses on how teachers use data and on student data literacy.
-And there is yet other work that looks at how teachers work with scientists and others to engage students in authentic science that produces useful data — citizen science in schools — while also deepening science learning.
+Other work focuses on how teachers work with scientists and others to engage students in authentic science that produces useful data — citizen science in schools — while also deepening science learning.
+And there is yet other work that looks at how students respond to authentic science learning experiences.

 I also work directly with schools on improving capacity to improve.